1998 Texas Longhorns football team: Before the season

+Recruiting class

 When Brown arrived at Texas he had less than two months to put together the year's recruiting class.
 The stars of the 1998 class included the Texas City Four (Everick Rawls, Tyrone Jones, Ervis Hill and Jermain Anderson) along with future NFL offensive lineman Mike Williams.
 The group would eventually lead Texas to a combined 38-13 record over their four years.